npms-io/npms-analyzer/docs/setup.md

 ### Config file

 This project uses the [config][https://www.npmjs.com/package/config] for configuration.
-You may create `config/local.json5` file to override the configuration as necessary.
+You may create `config/local.json5` file to override the configuration as necessary, specially to define some `githubTokens`.

 ### General utilities